North Dakota Court System

 6. Receives, answers, and routes telephone calls to appropriate parties.
 Provides assistance to the public in their requests for information that do not involve legal advice, confidentiality or right-to-know laws.

 7. Implements court procedures and rules and clerks hearings, as directed by the Clerk of Court.
 Organizes cases daily for each judge attending court, and coordinates the court session with the judge, court security, attorneys, and parties to ensure it is managed and completed efficiently and effectively.
 Relates court documents to hearings and relates events to each other.

 8. Searches criminal, civil, traffic, and judgment records.

 9. Participates in the management of the District Court jury program.

 10. Ensures quality of court records by reviewing files and monitoring various reports so that the Court's records are maintained accurately and timely.

 11. Performs other duties of a comparable level or type.

 Requires a high school diploma and two years of prior experience and training within the district court, a law office or related legal setting.
-Applicants who do not meet the minimum experience requirements may be considered at a training wage.
+After consideration of qualified candidates, applicants who do not meet the minimum experience requirements may be considered at a training wage.